pavan-kaushal/blockchain-voting/README.md

  - visual studio

- - make sure your browser has a ethereum wallet( I prefer metmask ) and the current account is connected to the deployed network of the smart contract
+ - make sure your browser has a ethereum wallet( I used metamask ) and the current account is connected to the deployed network of the smart contract

- - I used Ganache for development ether
+ - Ganache for test ethereum coins

  - your browser must support web3